egoist/poi/README.md

 <details><summary>Is it like Next.js or Nuxt.js?</summary>
 <br>
-Yes and no, yes is because they all simlify the process of building a complete web app, while `vbuild` is more focusing on building single-page app without the server-side, at least it is for now.
+Yes and no, yes is because they all simplified the process of building a complete web app, while `vbuild` is more focusing on building single-page app without the server-side, at least it is for now.
 </details>

 <details><summary>What is this inspired by?</summary>